CrowdHailer/eyg/README.md

   - simplified generation for property based testing
 - abstract the computer but not the communication protocols
 - separate ok/error for invalid values from ok/error for side effect failures, one is memoizable the other is not
+- pattern match on regex's and sets containing a value.
+Make pattern matching a macro that is extensible?!